 - Edge: Smooth

 - Magnetism: Magnetic

-- The value of a 5 cents 1950 circulating coin generally concerns coins with a certain wear due to the circulation.
+- The value of a 5 cents 1950 circulating coin generally concerns coins with an apparent wear due to the circulation.
 These coins rarely retain their original luster.

-- The value of a 5 cents 1950 uncirculated coin generally concerns coins with little wear almost not visible with the eye.
+- The value of a 5 cents 1950 uncirculating coin generally concerns coins without visible wear.
 These coins generally retain their original luster.

 - The values displayed on this page are in Canadian dollars.